jensakut/Reinforced-Bananas-DQN/README.md

         env = UnityEnvironment(file_name="Banana_Linux/Banana.x86_64")

-3a.
-Use Anaconda to install the 'pytorch' environment
+Optional: Use Anaconda to install the 'pytorch' environment

         conda env create -f environment.yml
         conda activate pytorch

-3b. alternatively, use the requirements.txt to install via pip in your favorite python distribution
+3. Use the setup.py to install dependencies in your favorite python distribution and/or environment

-        pip install -r requirements.txt (Python 2),
+        pip install .
-        pip3 install -r requirements.txt (Python 3)

 4. Train or watch the pretrained agent with the arguments in the file dqn/arguments.py by executing in folder dqn

         python train.py
         python watch.py

 # Concept of Reinforcement learning: